The Philippine Embassy in Berlin

 Applicants should email their filled up but unsigned form(s), complete supporting documents, and provide their contact number to citizenship@philippine-embassy.de for pre-assessment.

-The applicant is expected to submit all original documents and three (3) photocopies, and pay the processing fee of €50,00 per principal and €25,00 for each qualified dependent.
+The applicant is expected to present all original application forms and supporting documents with three (3) photocopies, and pay the processing fee of €50,00 per principal and €25,00 for each qualified dependent.

 IMPORTANT REMINDERS